zenbinhao/docs-v2/content/influxdb/v2.0/get-started.md

 ## Explore the next steps

+After installing InfluxDB, check out the next steps to get started using InfluxDB:

+- Collect and write data
+- Query data
+- Process data
+- Visualize data
+- Monitor and alert

 ### Collect and write data

-Collect and write data to InfluxDB using the Telegraf plugins, the InfluxDB v2 API, the `influx` command line interface (CLI), the InfluxDB UI (the user interface for InfluxDB 2.0), or the InfluxDB v2 API client libraries.
+Collect and write data to InfluxDB using any of the following methods: Telegraf plugins, use scrapers, the InfluxDB v2 API, the `influx` command line interface (CLI), the InfluxDB UI (the user interface for InfluxDB 2.0), or the InfluxDB v2 API client libraries.

 #### Use Telegraf

-Use Telegraf to quickly write data to {{< cloud-name >}}.
+Use Telegraf to quickly write data to InfluxDB.
-Create new Telegraf configurations automatically in the InfluxDB UI, or manually update an existing Telegraf configuration to send data to your {{< cloud-name "short" >}} instance.
+Create new Telegraf configurations automatically in the InfluxDB UI, or manually update an existing Telegraf configuration to send data to your InfluxDB instance.

 For details, see [Automatically configure Telegraf](/influxdb/v2.0/write-data/no-code/use-telegraf/auto-config/) and [Manually update Telegraf configurations](/influxdb/v2.0/write-data/no-code/use-telegraf/manual-config/).

 #### Scrape data

-**InfluxDB OSS** lets you scrape Prometheus-formatted metrics from HTTP endpoints.
+Scrape Prometheus-formatted metrics from HTTP endpoints.
 For details, see [Scrape data](/influxdb/v2.0/write-data/no-code/scrape-data/).

 #### API, CLI, and client libraries